 • substances used in alternative medicine can affect warfarin levels

-• St. John’s wort, ginseng, and garlic can reduce warfarin concentrations
+• St. John’s wort, ginseng, and garlic can reduce warfarin concentration

-• patients should be warned that anticoagulation levels should be checked more frequently when a major long-term change in a diet high in leafy vegetables is made
+• patients should be advised that anticoagulation levels should be checked more frequently when when making a major long-term change in a diet high in leafy vegetables

 Low content (< 10 μg/100 mg)